Toggle menu

 Where a tenant vacates a property before their tenancy ends, although they are liable for Council Tax until their tenancy end date, they will be entitled to claim this discount if the property is substantially unfurnished.
 This means that after the tenancy has ended and the owner or landlord becomes liable for Council Tax, they will be entitled to claim a discount, but only for the remainder of the one month period.

-If your property is derelict, undergoing major structural renovation or has been demolished, you can ask the Valuation Office Agency to delete the property from the Council Tax list.
+If your property is derelict, undergoing major renovation or has been demolished, you can ask the Valuation Office Agency to delete the property from the Council Tax list.
+The Valuation Office Agency has provided Information for customers to explain what this means.
 If the Valuation Office Agency decide that you meet their relevant criteria, it means you will not be liable to pay Council Tax.

 Please complete the Council Tax Proposal Form and email the form to the Valuation Office Agency at ctinbox@voa.gov.uk